Craig Morton: College career

 In 1964 as the starting quarterback for the West, he faced Roger Staubach in the East–West Shrine Game, which was a sign of things to come.

-He was inducted into the College Football Hall of Fame, the Cal Athletic Hall of Fame and the San Jose Sports Hall of Fame.
+He was later inducted into the College Football Hall of Fame, the Cal Athletic Hall of Fame, and the San Jose Sports Hall of Fame.

 Professional career

 Dallas Cowboys

-Morton was selected by the Dallas Cowboys fifth overall in the 1965 NFL draft.
+Morton was selected by the Dallas Cowboys in the first round with the fifth overall pick in the 1965 NFL draft.
 He spent his first four seasons as the backup for Don Meredith, but still received opportunities to play due to periodic injuries suffered by Meredith.

 In 1969, he became the starter at quarterback over Roger Staubach, after Meredith's unexpected retirement.
 Morton dislocated a right finger in preseason and had to miss the season opener.
 In the next three games, he had a 71.1% passing percentage and was seen as having a promising future as the starter.
 In the fourth game against the Atlanta Falcons, he suffered a separated right shoulder after being tackled by Tommy Nobis.
-In the next contest against the Philadelphia Eagles, he set club records with 10 consecutive passes and 5 touchdown passes in a single game, although he sat most of the second half.
+In the next contest against the Philadelphia Eagles, he set club records with 10 consecutive passes and 5 touchdown passes in a single game, although he sat out most of the second half.
 He did not miss any games because of his shoulder, but his effectiveness decreased to 53.6% the rest of the season, as he caused more damage.
 He had surgery on his right shoulder during the offseason.

 In 1970, although he was bothered most of the season recuperating from his right shoulder surgery, he finished third in the NFL in passer rating with 89.8.
 He also led the Cowboys to Super Bowl V, where the team lost 16–13 to the Baltimore Colts.
 He had surgery on his right elbow during the offseason.